aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

               PdfIndirectRef(object_number=6, generation=0)],
      'Type': PdfName(value=b'Pages')}

 The page tree is seen above.
-It contains two "kids" which may either be a single page object or a list of more pages.
+Given that this document only includes 2 pages, they are specified as "kids" in the root node.
+For larger documents, it is not uncommon to divide the pages into multiple nodes for performance reasons.
+Next, we can extract the first page of the document:

 .. code-block:: python